 - 7.7.1.
 A horse based entry level class for horses new to any form of Obstacle Challenge/Cowboy Challenge in their first competition year and for Futurity aged horses to gain exposure prior to competing in a Futurity aged event. - 7.7.2.
 Maximum Term for horses spent in Rookie Horse class is 12 months from the horses attendance at its first NCCA Cowboy Challenge - 7.7.3.
-Rookie Horse are eligible to ride into to Rider Level Class and Ride up to next level classes and/or Open - 7.7.4.
+Rookie Horse are eligible to ride and Open - 7.7.4.
 Rookie Horse course will have 12 obstacles - 7.7.5.
 Obstacle Level 1-5